1. What is a Credit Analyst?

 - Data on competitors and the wider industry is also collected as no company operates in a vacuum.

-- The credit analyst must work closely with the relation/ coverage team to get this information form the client.
+- The credit analyst must work closely with the relation/ coverage team to get this information from the client.

 2.2.
 Information Analysis